Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Results

 As we already anticipated in Remark~\ref{rem-defchanges},~\cite{HGSTW24} studied a variant of the PIT where trajectories have a chance to stay constant equal to zero, which corresponds to rapid extinction of the given mutant subpopulation in the Moran model.
 There, in the constant-$c$ case, trajectories arrive at rate $\lambda$ but independently with probability $\frac{1}{1+c}$ they stay constant 0 and only with probability $\widetilde\lambda:=\frac{\lambda c}{1+c}$ they follow the dynamics described in Section~\ref{sec-intro}.
-In that setting, $\lim_{t\to\infty} K_t/t$ would be $2\widetilde\lambda=\frac{2\lambda c}{1+c}$.
-We note that this is also the only case where an explicit formula for the speed of adaptation is known.
-We have (in the latter variant of the PIT) that $\lim_{t\to\infty} F(t)/t = \frac{\lambda c^2}{1+c+\lambda}$.
-This result is~\cite[Theorem 2.10]{HGSTW24}, which in turn originates from~\cite[Section 3.1]{BGPW19}; see Section~\ref{rem-GL} for more details. \end{remark}
+In that setting, $\lim_{t\to\infty} K_t/t$ would be $2\widetilde\lambda=\frac{2\lambda c}{1+c}$ almost surely, while the speed of adaptation is $\lim_{t\to\infty} F(t)/t = \frac{\lambda c^2}{1+c+\lambda}$ almost surely according to~\cite[Theorem 2.10]{HGSTW24}, a result which in turn originates from~\cite[Section 3.1]{BGPW19}.